Software Engineer · Full-Stack · End-to-End Ownership

 A web + mobile platform that put multi-source geospatial data in one place — and the case where I went from building to leading the build, developer to Tech Lead of 5.

-Tier Two / Systems Behind the Screens
+Selected Work / Systems Behind the Screens

 The systems users never see